MaxxWilson/XYTable/README.md

 - Push button switch for user to actuate clickpen
 - Dual-channel joystick, where each channel is a 10k Ohm potentiometer

-All switches are negative logic, where a press sends a digital LOW to the controller. the Arduino 10-bit ADC results in joystick values ranging from 0 to 1023.
+All switches are negative logic, where a press sends a digital LOW to the controller.
+The Arduino 10-bit ADC results in joystick values ranging from 0 to 1023.

 Outputs include:
 - 2x 12V 200 RPM DC Brushed motors